einrob/VDT/vdt.md

 ## Implementing the image pipeline

-This is function is going to be called by the image processing pipeline.
-Because the execution of the full static grid search takes a long time to compute, I decided to beeing able to skip frames for the full static search.
-My idea was that the difference betweent two frames is quite small and it is sufficcient to only search for new vehicles for e.g. every 2nd frame.
+This function is going to be called by the image processing pipeline.
+Because the execution of the full static grid search takes a long time to compute, I decided to be able to skip frames for the full static search.
+My idea was that the difference between two frames is quite small and it is sufficient to only search for new vehicles for e.g. every 2nd frame.
 Through the modulo_frame_skipper variable it is possible to choose at which frames the full static search should be executed.
 As long no vehicle is detected, the static full search is executed every frame.

 When a vehicle is detected by the static grid search it is added to the object list of the tracks class.
 In the next iteration the object bounding boxes of the last iteration are used to define an enlarged search area for a detailed search.
 These search areas are fed into the find_cars function with different scales.
 The choosen scale depends on the area of the bounding box of the object stored in the tracks class.
 This scale is varied a little bit to take into account possible object scale changes due to movement.
 If the search areas yield into new detections they are added to the tracks class to be used in the next iteration.